begrafx/drupal8/README.md

 ## Coding standards

-We follow the [Drupal Coding standards](https://www.drupal.org/docs/develop/standards/coding-standards) and we check this in our projects by using [PHP_CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer) in connection with the Drupal Module [drupal_coder](https://www.drupal.org/project/coder).
+We follow the [Drupal Coding standards](https://www.drupal.org/docs/develop/standards/coding-standards) and by using [PHP_CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer) in connection with the Drupal Module

-But we deregulated the guidelines a little bit and created our own guidelines.
-You can find everything here in the `phpcs.xml.dist`.

-After the installation via composer you will be able to check your project by running:
+[drupal_coder](https://www.drupal.org/project/coder).
+A deregulated set of rules can be found in the `phpcs.xml.dist` file included in this repository.

+You can check the code style by executing

     $ ./vendor/bin/phpcs

-## Optional Addons
+## Optional modules

-Based on your project, you can use some default addons.
+Based on the requirements of your project, we recommend to install the following Drupal modules.

 ### [Paragraphs](https://www.drupal.org/project/paragraphs)